Marcus Stroman: 2016–2017

 On March 23, 2016, Stroman was named the Opening Day starter for the Blue Jays.
 He pitched into the ninth inning, holding the Tampa Bay Rays to three runs on six hits, while striking out 5 in a 5–3 win.
 Stroman established a new career-high in strikeouts, with 9, in a 5–1 win over the Rays on May 1.
 He also set a Blue Jays franchise-record for strikeouts on a pitcher's birthday, surpassing David Price, Marc Rzepczynski, and Roy Halladay, who each had 8 strikeouts in starts on their birthdays.
 Stroman improved on his single-game strikeout record on August 1, when he struck out 13 Houston Astros batters in a no-decision.
 He finished the 2016 regular season with a 9–10 record, 4.37 ERA, and 166 strikeouts over a career-high 204 innings pitched.
 He had the highest ground ball percentage among major league pitchers (60.1%), and the lowest fly ball percentage (20.4%).

 On October 3, the Blue Jays announced that Stroman would start the Wild Card game against the Baltimore Orioles the following day.
 He pitched a full six innings, giving up just two earned runs and striking out six, as the Blue Jays won the game 5–2 in extra innings and advanced to the 2016 American League Division Series to play the Texas Rangers.
-Stroman was scheduled to start the fourth game of the ALDS against the Rangers, however the Blue Jays swept Texas and advanced to play the Cleveland Indians in the American League Championship Series.
-Stroman pitched 51/3 and yielded four earned runs in Game 3 of the ALCS, his lone start of the series.
+Stroman was scheduled to start the fourth game of the ALDS against the Rangers; however, the Blue Jays swept Texas and advanced to play the Cleveland Indians in the American League Championship Series.
+Stroman pitched 51/3 innings and yielded four earned runs in Game 3 of the ALCS, his lone start of the series.